 - 1) Ballad Health will transform the medical care system in the region from two traditional healthcare systems to a fully integrated delivery system with the ability to take on greater risk and to provide significantly enhanced value for its communities.
 Enhanced value includes coordination across the healthcare delivery system on best location of care, care closer to home, and approaches that rely on enhanced IT, physician leadership, and clinical alignment around health, outcomes, access and quality.
 This will require an ongoing shift of clinical and leadership focus from the volume of services provided to the patient outcomes achieved, as well as supporting infrastructure and new financial commitments by Ballad Health.
-In place of the existing fragmented system this fully integrated healthcare delivery system will develop systems of care and embedded protocols through clinically aligned networks and common, clinically integrated electronic medical record system to serve patients with improved results across diverse locations, and enable independent physicians and other providers not only to actively participate, but to benefit from Ballad's investments and infrastructure.3 In addition, the newly developed leadership, clinical council, investments, infrastructure and quality initiatives will further facilitate enhanced partnering with payers on risk-based and value-based initiatives that serve the common interests of improved outcomes and savings. - 2) Ballad Health will also establish an Accountable Care Community to reach beyond the traditional healthcare delivery system to impact community health improvement with our partners.
-Ballad Health will establish a new Department of Population Health to bridge the healthcare delivery and clinical alignment efforts for the health system and the community health improvement efforts being expanded on through the Accountable Care Community.
-This component will impact the population as a whole.
+In place of the existing fragmented system this fully integrated healthcare delivery system will develop systems. of care and embedded protocols through clinically aligned networks and common, clinically integrated electronic medical record system to serve patients with improved results across diverse locations, and enable independent physicians and other providers not only to actively participate, but to benefit from Ballad's investments and infrastructure.
+In addition, the newly developed leadership, clinical council, investments, infrastructure and quality initiatives will further facilitate enhanced partnering with payers on risk-based and value-based initiatives that serve the common interests of improved outcomes and savings. - 2) Ballad Health will also establish an Accountable Care Community to reach beyond the traditional healthcare delivery system to impact community health improvement with our partners.
+Ballad Health will establish a new Department of Population Health to bridge the healthcare delivery healthcare delivery system, will be intimately involved in population health medicine, and also engaged in community health improvement activities, for example, by its engagement with prevention efforts with its primary care physicians.

-3 We note that Ballad Health will take on the financial commitments and investments in the healthcare delivery system, and motivate and make available the benefits of platforms and other infrastructure to independent physicians and other providers to improve their ability to deliver higher value care to residents.
+&lt;sup>3 We note that Ballad Health will take on the financial commitments and investments in the healthcare delivery system, and motivate and make available the benefits of platforms and other infrastructure to independent physicians and other providers to improve their ability to deliver higher value care to residents.